-New Year will always see a spike in the sales of these gadgets, as we try and work off all that Christmas excess.
-The point of having it in the form of a watch, is that it then starts to become more than a step counter and something a little more versatile and useful.
+The market is saturated with so many fitness trackers that finding one that works for you can be a minefield.
+New Year will always see a spike in the sales of these gadgets as we try and work off all that Christmas excess.
+The point of having it in the form of a watch is that it then starts to become more than a step counter and something a little more versatile and useful.

+There is a small button on the side of the device which enables you to cycle through the various screens which display steps, time, elevation, distance, calories and has a screen for heart rate and night time modes.
 Whilst on any one of these screens, if you touch the screen with a finger and slide it, you will see results for the previous 10 days.

 It has a running tracker, which tries to automatically detect movement.
-This doesn't always work as well as you would like it too, and having something which you can turn on and off yourself would be easier.
+This doesn't always work as well as you would like it to and having something which you can turn on and off yourself would be easier.